 General Leg Strengthening

-- Calf Raises: Raise up as high as you can on the toes and then lower down slowly.
-Focusing on pushing through the big toe on the way up
+- Calf Raises: Raise up high on the toes and then lower down slowly.
+Focus on pushing through the big toe on the way up

 - Toe Walking: Stand on the toes and walk 10-15 steps at a time keeping the heels off the ground